arepaFlipper/PointOfSale/README.md

 The system must work on cloud

 # Notes
-  * Speacial thanks to Platzi and its mentors for providing us the acknoledge to make this Web.
+  * Speacial thanks to Platzi and its mentors for providing us the acknoledge to make this Web App   happen.

 # Don't forget to give us feedback, anyone will be welcomed :)